Active Directory integration prerequisites

 - which AD attributes to import to the Okta user profile.

 - Okta admin account — Used when you install the AD agent to allow the AD agent to connect to Okta.
-This account should be Okta-mastered, not AD-mastered.
+This account should be Okta-sourced, not AD-sourced.
 The minimum admin role required for this account is Super admin.

 - Okta service account to run Okta AD Agent service — This is an AD domain service or user account.
 It can be created by the installer (called OktaService by default) or you can select an existing account.
 It is important that the Okta service account has permissions in all domains in that forest to read and access user data in all domains to which the agent connects.